jpazer/epicenter/README.md

 # Epicenter
-Shows past earthquakes by location and magnitude.
+An earthquake location and intensity tracker for people interested in the rumblings of the earth.

 Try it here: http://jasminepazer.com/projects/earthquake/